frameless/huishoudboekje-nl-design-system-demo/README.md

 ## Setup development with Docker Compose
 - Please make sure you have `docker-compose` installed.
-- Run `docker-compose up db` to start the datase.
-(Tip: you can use `docker-compose up -d db` to start up services in detached mode.)
+- Run `docker-compose up -d db` to start the database.
-- Run `docker-compose up db-init` to create a required user, schemas and databases.
 - Run `docker-compose up` to launch all the services and the backend.
 This might take a few moments as the services might execute some migrations on the database.
 - It's best to run the frontend-application natively on your system because of performace issues with running a development setup in Docker.
 For instructions see [frontend/app/README.md](./frontend/app/README.md)
+- Run `docker-compose --profile tests up` to run all tests.
+- Run `docker-compose huishoudboekjeservice-test up` to run only tests for the huishoudboekjeservice.
+You can put any service here.

 ### Manual local setup (MacOS and Unix)
 To set up the backend manually you could also run the database locally and run the backend and services in separate virtual environments.